Get ready for uni with a student account that works for you.Read more…

 - How do I open a joint current account?

 What is a joint current account?

 A joint current account is a bank account that is shared and operated by two people, usually partners that live together.
-Each partner has a debit card and access to internet banking, with the ability to make payments and transfers from the account.
-Direct debits, standing orders and loan payments can be set up to come out of the account for various expenses shared by the partners.
+Each partner has a debit card and access to internet banking, with the ability to make everyday transactions such as payments and transfers from the account.
+Direct debits, standing orders and loan payments can also be set up to come out of the account for various expenses shared by the partners.

 While a joint current account is typically used between partners, it can also be used with a housemate, friend or a family member for different reasons.
-Whoever you share the account with should be someone that you can trust completely, as they’ll have access to the money that you put into the account.
+Whoever you share the account with should be someone that you can trust completely.
+After all, they’ll have access to the money that they put into the account as well as any money that you put into the account.

 What are the benefits of a joint current account over a standard account?

 The benefit of having a joint current account is that it is an easier way to manage household expenses.
 Both partners can lodge a certain amount each month into the account that will cover all monthly expenses such as rent or mortgage payments, utility bills, grocery shopping and even entertainment costs.
 It takes the hassle out of each partner having the responsibility of paying bills themselves and then working out who owes what each month.
 With direct debits set up and each partner having a card to access the account for in-store or online purchases, there is less time and effort involved in controlling your finances.

 There are different ways that you can operate a joint current account with your partner, and how you choose to do so will depend on how you both want to manage your money.
 Take a look at the following scenarios for two ways on how a joint account can be used.

 What are the drawbacks of having a joint current account?

 Most partners find that having a joint current account is beneficial, however, it’s important that you work together with your partner to find the best way to manage your finances and expenses.